-Gone are the days where people needed to wait until they got home and in front of a computer to look something up online.
-With mobile searches now surpassing desktop, more people than ever are doing research on the go.
+Gone are the days when people needed to wait until they got home and in front of a computer to look something up online.
+With mobile searches now surpassing desktop searches, more people than ever are doing research on the go.
 This is great for small businesses because it means that people are searching for things at the exact time that they need them and are ready to make a purchase.

 By investing in Local SEO you’re putting your small business on the radar of people who are your ideal customers and are ready to make a purchasing decision quickly.

-3. Higher search engine rankings gives your business credibility.
+3. Higher search engine rankings give your business credibility.

 What do you do when you’re considering making a purchase online or in-store?
 For most people, the answer is research.

 Most web users — as high as 80% in some studies — look past paid ads and focus solely on organic search results.
 That means that when someone is doing research for a product or service, they are much more likely to be pre-sold on your business if you rank highly in Google’s organic search results.
-Plus, in order for you to rank highly, your website will have relevant content, which will help to drive sales once someone clicks through to your site
+Plus, in order for you to rank highly, your website will need relevant content, which will help drive sales once someone clicks through to your site.

-Having a high ranking means that Google and other searchers have found your website relevant.
-This builds trust and authority for your business and give consumers a positive feeling towards your business before they even start searching around your site.
+Having a high ranking means that Google and other searchers have found your website to be relevant.
+This builds trust and authority for your business and gives consumers a positive feeling toward your business before they even start searching around your site.